daveray-net/training-data-pipeline/README.md

 - Vibe coded with help from [Google Gemini](https://gemini.google.com/app)
 - Parser for market data to prepare training data as jsonl format for training
 - Also writes a modified psudeo-jsonl.md file for human readable dataset for analysis
+- Note: current sample data is not yet a real trading strategy, need to add more features, etc.
 - Next step is to train a DQNN with the training data for market/trading decision making
 - Not Financial Advice!
 This is Experimental Software. <i><b>Use At Your Own Risk!</b></i>